mafintosh/sqs/README.md

 ## API

+	var queue = sqs(options)

+Create a queue instance.
+Available options are

+* `options.access` - Your AWS access key (required)
+* `options.secret` - Your AWS secret key (required)
+* `options.region` - The AWS region for the queue.
+Defaults to us-east-1
+* `options.namespace` - Prefix all queues with `namespace`.
+* `options.https` - If true use https.
+Defaults to false.

+Some of the options can be configured using env vars.
+See below for more.

 	queue.push(name, message)

 Push a new message to the queue defined by name.
 If the queue doesn't exist sqs will create it.